monika163/Food-Delivery-App/README.md

 #### Proceed to checkout

-Now we will open the card page, so in this card page we can see the Product image , product name, price, quantity and here we have the total price and delivery charges now we will click on this proceed to checkout.
+Now we will open the cart page, so in this cart page we can see the Product image , product name, price, quantity and here we have the total price and delivery charges now we will click on this proceed to checkout.

 ![5  proceed to checkout](https://github.com/user-attachments/assets/3c77c624-c621-4ea8-9359-a9128e0d5370)